 Joshua Goldberg is a partner in the firm’s Litigation Department and a member of its White Collar Defense and Investigations group.
 Mr. Goldberg has extensive trial and appellate experience, having served as lead counsel in fifteen federal jury trials and having briefed and argued more than a dozen appeals before the U.S. Court of Appeals for the Second Circuit.

 Mr. Goldberg’s practice focuses on white collar criminal defense and related regulatory proceedings, internal investigations, and complex financial litigation.
-He has represented corporations and individuals in high-profile criminal and regulatory investigations involving alleged securities and commodities fraud, market manipulation, insider trading, antitrust violations, and violations of the federal Racketeer Influenced and Corrupt Organizations Act.
+He has represented corporations and individuals in high-profile criminal and regulatory investigations involving alleged securities and commodities fraud, health care fraud, market manipulation, insider trading, antitrust violations, and violations of the federal Racketeer Influenced and Corrupt Organizations Act.
 He has also conducted investigations and represented clients in connection with Whistleblower actions brought under the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 He has also advised corporations regarding the Foreign Corrupt Practices Act and the False Claims Act, and has represented individuals and organizations in connection with investigations by the U.S. Department of Justice, the U.S. Securities and Exchange Commission, the U.S. Commodity Futures Trading Commission, the U.S. Congress, and state and local prosecutors.

 Prior to joining Patterson Belknap, Mr. Goldberg served for eight years as an Assistant United States Attorney in the United States Attorney’s Office for the Southern District of New York where he investigated and prosecuted complex white collar cases involving securities fraud, accounting fraud, market manipulation, investment adviser fraud, insider trading and commercial bribery.
 While working as a federal prosecutor, Mr. Goldberg was a member of the Securities and Commodities Fraud Task Force.
 He also prosecuted matters involving wire and mail fraud, money laundering, racketeering, murder, firearms and narcotics trafficking.
 In 2002, Mr. Goldberg received the Department of Justice Director’s Award for Superior Performance.
 In 2010, Mr. Goldberg received a Prosecutor of the Year Award from the Federal Law Enforcement Foundation for investigating and prosecuting securities fraud at a major international corporation while serving in the U.S. Attorney’s Office.
 Chambers USA has recognized Mr. Goldberg in the area of white-collar criminal defense and investigations.